kevineo/learning/git/0003-building_a_new_feature/README.md

 ```

 > NOTE:
+>
 > The actual command is:
 > ```
 > $ git checkout <branch name>
 > ```
 >
-> The command uses the given branch name to scan your for any local branch and switch to it.
+> The command uses the given branch name to scan for any local branch and switch to it.
 > If no such local branch exists, it will look for remote branch and create one for you.
 >
-> A golden rule for a good software development is never development things on master branch.
+> A golden rule for a good software development is never development things on the master branch.
+>
 > Master branch is the soul for your software and customer is using it.
 You wouldn't want customers
 > to complain about your software if you made one wrong mistake when you develop on your master branch.